jk4671/fullstack_final_frontend/README.md

 ```
 npm install
 ```
-Change https://fullstack-final-backend.onrender.com to http://localhost:8000 (or other backend deployment) in App.js under the src directory under the frontend directory if you wish to run it locally
+Change https://fullstack-final-backend.onrender.com to http://localhost:8000 (or other backend deployment) in App.js under the src directory if you wish to run it locally
 ```
 http://localhost:8000
 ```